 Assosiative array is an array where the fields have names.
 Here is an example of that

-You can print all books from the array like this
+console.log(bookData);And you can print the first row from the array like this

 console.log(bookData[0]);